E J Traynor

 Studies into the prehistoric origins of mark-making inform the layers of watercolour, acrylic and (often handmade) ink.
 Traynor’s practice is a meditative exploration of the abstract genre that investigates the interaction between spirituality, community and nature.

 Traynor expresses non-figurative organic forms in her contemplation of life and the human search for the sacred.
 Many works are inspired by scripture and the great women and men of the Bible.
-Promise Keeper, for example, meditates on Sarah, mother of nations, and Yocheved dives into the indomitable strength of a midwife and mother protecting infants from slaughter.
+Promise Keeper, for example, meditates on Sarah, mother of nations, and Yocheved dives into the indomitable strength of a midwife and mother protecting infants from slaughter; particularly poignant in today’s world.

-The work has grown over the last decade into a fluid, organic communication that softly draws together the layers of our existence, in a dynamic yet ethereal frame.
+The work has grown over the last decade and a half into a fluid, organic communication that softly draws together the layers of our existence, in a dynamic yet ethereal frame.